 The Bakhyar are bipedal beings, large in frame and body.
-The smallest of their kind stand around 5’6″ while the tallest are about 7’8″.
-Their bodies tend to be thick, heavily muscled, and broad, though females have slighter frames than the males.
-All have thick, leathery skin that is usually dark in coloration – ranging from shades of bronze to dark beige, brown or black.
-Lighter shades, such as light brown, honey, crème, tan or gray, are uncommon and it is unheard of to see a white or albino Bakhyar.
+The smallest of their kind stand around 5’10″ while the tallest are about 7’8″.
+Their bodies tend to be thick, heavily muscled, and broad, though females have slightly smaller frames than the males.
 Their facial structure is quite similar to a human’s.
-However, their noses are animal-like and are often a shade of brown, black, beige or dark peach in color.
+However, their noses are broad and akin to bear like, with a soft pad and are often a shade of brown, black, beige or dark peach in color.
 Bakhyar commonly have round eyes, sometimes narrow, which show no whites, only the iris and pupil.
 Eye color can vary, though average shades are brown, gold, hazel or green.
 Blue, gray, violet or dual toned eyes are uncommon.
-Their eyebrows tend to be thick and the hair sometimes grows long towards the temples.
+Their eyebrows tend to be thick and full, males having hair often grows longer and hangs by the temples.

 All possess some form of under bite, where their lower canine teeth tend to stick out and up over their top lip.
-This bit depends on the tooth size, some having smaller teeth than others, but even the smallest of teeth show.
 Their ears are situated in nearly the same place as humans, but are shaped quite different.
-Many have ears similar to a dog, being wide and slightly pointed, where others have ears shaped similar to a bears which tend to be more rounded.
+Many have ears similar to a dog, being wide and slightly pointed, some have floppy droopy ears, where others have ears shaped similar to a bears which tend to be more rounded.

-A common trait amongst the Bakhyar is the growth of a pair of horns.
+The most distinctive trait of Bakhyar is the growth of a pair of horns.
 These horns are not overtly large and serve no real purpose other than looks and possible defense.
-They tend to be short, sticking out from just above the eyebrows near the temples, and resemble those of a young goat.
-Others have horns shaped like a ram’s, which curve back and around, growing from the same position.
-Bakhyar who possess no horns are considered a rare occurrence.
+They grow just above their forehead hairline, and resemble those of a ram, goat, markhor, ibex, bharal or mouflon.

 There are several subspecies of bakyhar differentiate by their feet.
-The two most populous are a pawed variety and another which sports hooves.
-The pawed feet are like that of a bear with toes that end in nails which sometimes have a claw appearance, padded with furry hair that grows on the tops.
+The two most populous are the big footed, which have what look like oversized human feet, except they only have four one large toe and three slightly smaller toes.
+The tops of their feet are covered in hair, but the toes and the bottoms are their softer leathery skin.
 The other subspecies has cloven hooves and ankle joints similar to a horse or elk.

-A rural people, the Bakhyar usually like to wear furs and leather armor, though some do wear metal armor, which they fashion themselves.
+A rural people, the Bakhyar usually like to wear furs, leathers, and durable fabrics.
 Because the Bakhyar live off the land they have a great respect for nature and try to utilize everything they harvest, grow, or kill.
-So it isn’t uncommon to see objects made of metal, bone, wood, stone, or shell, used in every day items.
+So it isn’t uncommon to see objects made of metal, bone, wood, stone, or shell, used in everyday items.
 Bakhyar are also noted for making excellent pottery, firing it in stone furnaces.
-They grow most of their own food and are particularly found of worshiping the Goddesses Fedora and Udine.
-Humble yet honorable temples for both deities can be found within their villages.

 The Bakhyar are not a unified people; each village is independent of the others.
 Most tribes respect one another’s autonomy and quarrel rarely.
 Villages will often come together for feast days, especially during the fall hunts.
 Only the Hidokyn (he-doe-kin), wandering groups of barbaric Bakhyar, are treated with hostility.
 These outsiders possess no honor and suck up resources wherever they go.
 The Bakhyar settlements refuse to trade with them, and will often go to war or kill any Hidokyn that enter their territory.

 The Bakhyar do not automatically attack foreigners, as many believe.
 In fact they invite others within their communities openly so long as they appear good-natured, and are very warm and friendly.
 Overall the Bakhyar people are somewhat neutral towards other races and have no real forms of prejudice when it comes to appearances.
-They are, however, opposed to those that threaten their ways of life, or the natural world around them, leaning them to disliking the demonic races and the Orcs.
+They are, however, opposed to those that threaten their ways of life, or the natural world around them.

 They enjoy showing off the fruits of their labors, offer trade with visitors, and give food and shelter to them for a day or two.
 Of course, they expect to hear stories of their guest’s travels.
 Bakhyar love to hear tales and news from the outside world, as well as fictional stories.
 They are great storytellers themselves and admire anyone that can spin a good yarn.